AdRoll/baker/content/en/docs/How Tos/custom_record.md

 If the Record implementations provided by Baker doesn't fit your needs, you can create your own version, implementing the [`Record` inteface](https://pkg.go.dev/github.com/AdRoll/baker#Record).

-## How to use a custom version of the Record
+## How to use your Record implementation

-Once your Record version is ready, you need to use it in your code.
+Once your Record implementation is ready, you want to let Baker know how to create new instances of it.
-To do so, you must create and fill a [`baker.Components`](/docs/how-tos/baker_components/) struct.
+To do so, you should create and fill a [`baker.Components`](/docs/how-tos/baker_components/) struct.
-The only required field to set is the `CreateRecord`, which should return a new instance of your Record (see more details at [CreateRecord](/docs/how-tos/baker_components/#createrecord)).
+The only required field to set is the `CreateRecord`, which returns a new instance of your custom record `struct`.
+(see more details at [CreateRecord](/docs/how-tos/baker_components/#createrecord)).

 ```go